Role: User experience and content strategy, 2015

-Brief: Design the enterprise content model
+Brief: Design the NAP Group net-a-porter.com Enterprise content model

 Tools: Omnigraffle Pro, Axure, Photoshop, PP

-Primary team: Louise Campbell & Benjamin Veasey, Melita Shelly, Amy Derosier, Marianna Santanas, Romney Whitehead, Robert Morgan
+Primary team: Louise Campbell, Benjamin Veasey, Melita Shelly, Amy Derosier, Marianna Santanas, Romney Whitehead, Robert Morgan

 ★ What is the Net-a-porter Group content model?